Comparative Law Final Exam

 Prof. Pedro A. Malavet

 The Exam GENERALLY.
 This exam is TAKE-HOME AND FULLY open-book.
 You may consult any materials you deem appropriate.
 PROVIDED HOWEVER THAT: Your work must be original.
 You may not show your written answer or a draft thereof to anyone, nor may you receive any assistance from anyone in writing the answer.
 You may not coordinate your answers with any classmate.
-I will not answer questions about the examination after my regularly-scheduled office hours on Wednesday, April 27, 2005.
-However, should some important matter requiring clarification come up after the 27th, I will post a note about it in the website.
+I will not answer questions about the examination after our class session on Wednesday, April 19, 2006.
+However, should some important matter requiring clarification come up after the 19th, I will post a note about it in the website.

 DUE DATE.
-Your answer must be turned in to the Exam Coordinator.
-Your answer must be turned in on or before FRiday, May 13, 2005 at 4:30 p.m. (when the Exam Coordinator’s room closes!).
-You may turn in your answer before the due date, at your discretion and with the permission of the Exam Coordinator or the Office of the Associate Dean for Student Affairs.
+Your answer must be turned in to the Office of the Dean (the secretaries in the Dean’s office on the second floor of Holland Hall will be collecting take home examinations).
+Your answer must be turned in on or before FRIDAY, May 5, 2006 at 5:00 p.m. (when the Dean’s office closes!).
+You may turn in your answer before the due date, at your discretion.

 WHAT MUST BE TURNED IN?: You must turn in a printed copy of your exam answer.
 You can keep this exam, you only need to turn in your answer.